bwarren2/objective_impeachment/PITCHME.md

 ### Claims Required For Proof

 1. Trump sought/demanded an exchange of:
-2. an official act (white house meeting or dispensing Ukraine aid passed by Congress)
+2. an official act
-3. for a thing of value ("investigations")
+3. for a thing of value
-4. that "investigations" were ***solely*** a thing of value personally, and ***not*** part of executing his job as President

 ---

-Without _all four_ of those things, there is no bribery.
+Without _all three_ of those things, there is no bribery.

 Without seeking/a demand, there is no bribery.
 Without the "thing of value" that is not part of his job, there is no bribery.